yzjedu/Lab2/README.md

 1. Completed `main.py` file
 2. `algorithm.docx`
-3. `RD1.docx` -> Reflection for Drive 1
-4. `RD2.docx` -> Reflection for Drive 2
-5. An Excel file with your test cases.
+3. An Excel file with your test cases.
     - Edit the `test_cases.xlsx` file with Excel software
     - If it can open then ok.
 Otherwise
       - Right click on `test_cases.xlsx` -> Open In -> Associated Application

-An individual reflection on the lab (with at least 300 words), answering the following questions:
-  1. How was the experience working with your partner?
-  2. What did you learn in this lab?
-  3. How did you follow the first 3 rules of programming?
+4. `RD1.docx` -> Reflection for Drive 1
+5. `RD2.docx` -> Reflection for Drive 2

 **As a reminder, reflections count toward your participation grade.**

-Type the Reflection INSIDE The RD word files format and addressing the following questions:
+Type the Reflection INSIDE the respective Word file and addressing the following questions:

  - Objective:
-   What were you supposed to learn/accomplish?
+   - What were you supposed to learn/accomplish?

  - Procedure:
-   What steps were followed and what techniques did you use to solve the problem?
+   - What steps were followed and what techniques did you use to solve the problem?
-   What were the Key concepts explored?
+   - What were the Key concepts explored?

  - Results:
-   Did your results match what you expected to get?
-Did you try using various test cases, or extreme test cases?
+   - Did your results match what you expected to get?
+   - Did you try using various test cases, or extreme test cases?

  - Reflection:
-   What challenges did you encounter?
+   - What challenges did you encounter?
+   - How did you follow the first 3 rules of programming?
-   Did you overcome them, and how?
+   - Did you overcome them, and how?
-   Any key takeaways?
+   - Any key takeaways?
-   Do you think you learned what you were supposed to learn for this lab?
+   - Do you think you learned what you were supposed to learn for this lab?
-   What was it like working with your partner?
+   - What was it like working with your partner?